Faster estimation of dynamic discrete choice models using index invertibility: Index invertibility in dynamic discrete choice models

 \section{Index invertibility in dynamic discrete choice models}

 In this section, we introduce the idea of `index invertibility' within the context of dynamic discrete choice (DDC) models.
-We have two goals for this section: first, to illuminate the idea of index invertibility through a simple and classical DDC model (Section \ref{sec:simple}); second, to introduce a broad, empirically relevant class of DDC models and prove that they satisfy index invertibility (Section \ref{subsec:ddcm}).
+We have two goals for this section: first, to illustrate the idea of index invertibility through a simple and classical DDC model (Section \ref{sec:simple}); second, to introduce a broad, empirically relevant class of DDC models and prove that they satisfy index invertibility (Section \ref{subsec:ddcm}).
 In Section \ref{sec:model}, we discuss index invertibility in a general model.
+We emphasize that the model in this section is just \textit{one} example of sufficient conditions for index invertibility within a DDC model: the conditions specified in this section do not preclude other DDC models from possessing the index invertibility property (cf. Section 5).